hiddenasbestos/BinaryTools/readme.md

 ```> BinaryTools pad new.bin 1mbit 0xFF```

-Create a new file 'new.bin' (assuming, for the purposes of this example, that this file didn't exist already) of 1MBIT (128KB) in size, filling the space with the hex value FF (255).
+Create a new file 'new.bin' (assuming, for the purposes of this example, that this file didn't exist already) with one mega power (128KB), filling the whole space with the hex value FF (255).

 **Notes**